ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Continuous effort—not strength or intelligence—is the key to unlocking our potential.
+> Reality does not conform to the ideal, but confirms it.
 >
-> - Winston Churchill
+> - Gustave Flaubert
 <!-- END_JOKE_SECTION -->